andrewlock/NetEscapades.AspNetCore.Identity.Validators/README.md

 services.AddIdentity<ApplicationUser, IdentityRole>()
     .AddEntityFrameworkStores<ApplicationDbContext>()
     .AddDefaultTokenProviders()
-    .AddEmailAsPasswordValidator() // Add the email as password validator .AddUsernameAsPasswordValidator() // Add the username as password validator .AddInvalidPhraseValidator<ApplicationUser>(new []{"MyDomainName.com"}); // Add the invalid phrase validator
+    .AddEmailAsPasswordValidator<ApplicationUser>() // Add the email as password validator .AddUsernameAsPasswordValidator<ApplicationUser>() // Add the username as password validator .AddInvalidPhraseValidator<ApplicationUser>(new []{"MyDomainName.com"}); // Add the invalid phrase validator
 ```

->*NOTE* This package is currently for ASP.NET Core Identity 2.0-preview-2, so requires .NET Core 2.0-preview2 is installed.
+>*NOTE* This package is currently for ASP.NET Core Identity 2.0-preview-2, so requires .NET Core 2.0-preview2 be installed.

 ## Installing